riscvarchive/riscv-software-list/README.md

 # RISC-V Software Ecosystem Overview

 This document captures the status of the RISC-V Software Ecosystem.
-Please add to the list and fix inaccuracies.
+Please add to the list and fix inaccuracies by making a Pull Request against the [software list repository on GitHub](https://github.com/riscv/riscv-software-list).

 * [Simulators](#simulators)
 * [Object toolchain](#object-toolchain)